aleph2c/learning_xslt_with_python/README.md

   xpath`` command with this book to dial in the Xpath concepts.
 Build up a snippet library as you work through the chapters.
 Get used to a troubleshooting workflow as you wrestle with this book.
 * Lab Work: Sal Mangano’s XSLT Cookbook for practical examples.
+Use an AI to teach each of the chapter headerings.
 * Intermediate: Jeni Tennison’s Beginning XSLT 2.0: From Novice to Professional.
-  Use ChatGPT to interrogate examples and fill gaps.
+  Use an AI to teach each of the chapter headerings, only reach into the book if you have to.
 * Advanced Patterns: Michael Kay’s book, Chapter 17: Stylesheet Design Patterns.
 * No Dedicated XSLT 3.0 Book Yet: Use Michael Kay’s XSLT 2.0 and XPath 2.0 Programmer's Reference (covers much of 3.0) and his article Transforming JSON